Bibbulmun Track: Track sections

 The Bibbulmun Track is managed by the Western Australian Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions and The Bibbulmun Track Foundation – an incorporated not-for-profit community-based organisation established to provide support for the department in the management, maintenance and marketing of the track to ensure that it remains a "long-distance walk trail of international significance and quality".
 The foundation sells maps and guide books, offers trip planning advice, offers equipment hire and runs courses on camp cooking and navigation.

+The track can have temporary route changes or diversions due to maintenance, impassable inlet crossings or other issues as well as permanent realignments that occur from time to time.

 Most people choose to walk sections of the track for one or a few days at a time.
 Hardy walkers who walk the track from beginning to end typically do so in 6 to 8 weeks, although the record stands at under 9 days.
 The most popular time to walk the track is during the wildflower season of spring (September – November), going from north to south as the wildflower season starts later in the southern areas.
 In summer the weather can be very hot and water will be hard to find except in the water tanks at the campsites.
 Winter can be wet, especially in the southern areas but people walk the track any time from March to December.